peon-dev/peon/readme.md

 docker-compose run php bin/run-rector-on-gitlab.php <repositoryUri> <username> <personalAccessToken>
 ```

+## Testing

+In order to run end-to-end tests, you need to create `.env.test.local` and provide variable values there (see `.env.test` for list of variables).

 ## Xdebug

 To run with xdebug create `docker-compose.override.yml` and configure environment in: